FreePBXHosting2/freepbx-change-ssh/README.md

 # freepbx-change-ssh
-Change the SSH port in FreePBX
+Change the SSH port on a FreePBX server

 To run the script, login as root via SSH and run the following command: